Infineon/eltt2/README.md

 ## 1.2 Getting Started

+A TPM 2.0 evaluation board can be ordered in the [Hitex Webshop](https://www.ehitex.de/evaluation-boards/infineon/2564/iridium-9670-tpm2.0-spi).

 In order to execute ELTT2, you need to compile it first:
  1. Switch to the directory with the ELTT2 source code
  2. Compile the source code by typing the following command: